soundpress/RulesOfNYC/docs/c20/index.rst

 (i) Affiliation with Only One Base.
 For-Hire Vehicles can only affiliate with one Base at a time.

 (j) One License per Vehicle.

-   (1) There must not be more than one For-Hire Vehicle License issued and in effect for any vehicle, as indicated by the vehicle identification number, at any one time.
+Only one For-Hire Vehicle License will be issued and in effect for any vehicle, as indicated by the vehicle identification number, at any one time.

-   (2) If the Commission receives an application for a For-Hire Vehicle License for a Vehicle that has an existing, Valid, For-Hire Vehicle License (as indicated by the VIN number), held by someone other than the Applicant:

-      (i) The Commission will schedule a Hearing to determine whether the holder of the existing Valid For-Hire Vehicle License is fit to hold the License.

-      (ii) The Commission will revoke the existing License unless the holder demonstrates that the License has been transferred to a new vehicle.

 (k) [Reserved.]
 Special Requirements for Black Car Affiliation.